Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-1. Whether use of the brand names "GANGA", "NATIONAL" and "SHINGHVI" by a small-scale manufacturer disentitles the manufacturer to SSI exemption under Para 4 of Notification No. 8/2003-CE on the ground that such brands are the "brand name or trade name (whether registered or not) of another person".
+Issues: Whether use of the brand names GANGA, NATIONAL and SHINGHVI disentitled the assessee from SSI exemption under Notification No. 8/2003-CE on the footing that they were the brand name or trade name of another person; and whether the extended period of limitation and penalty were invocable.

 Full Summary is available for active users!